Brisbane Metro: Vehicles

-The project will introduce 60 bi-articulated buses based on the HESS lighTram 25 with the capacity to carry up to 150 passengers in comfort mode and capable of using the existing busway infrastructure alongside regular bus services.
-In "event mode" the vehicles were announced as carrying up to 180 passengers, however this was subsequently revised to 170.
-The Metro buses will be 24 metres long and visually resemble a tram or light rail vehicle.
+The project introduced 60 bi-articulated buses based on the HESS lighTram 25 with the capacity to carry up to 150 passengers in comfort mode and capable of using the existing busway infrastructure alongside regular bus services.
+In "event mode" the buses were announced as carrying up to 180 passengers, however this was subsequently revised to 170.
+The Metro buses are 24.4 metres long and visually resemble a tram or light rail vehicles.
+Buses can travel 90 km/h.
+The buses have lithium-titanium-oxide batteries.

 On 24 November 2019, the BCC announced a consortium of Hess, Volgren and ABB had been awarded a contract for 60 buses.
-The buses will be fully electric and will charge at the end of each route for six minutes.
+The buses will be fully electric via pantographic overhead wireless charging that will charge at the end of each route for less than six minutes.
 The buses will be fully low-floor and have next stop displays and audible announcement of the next stop.
-In addition, they will also have USB charging points and four large double doors.
-A pilot vehicle will be built and tested in Europe in 2021.
-Originally planned by 2020, the pilot vehicle is now expected to be ready for local operating testing in Brisbane in 2022, with the remaining 59 to be delivered in 2023.
+In addition, they have onboard WiFi, USB charging points, automatic wheelchair ramp at first compartment, and three large double doors.
+A pilot bus was built and tested in Europe in 2021.
+Originally planned by 2020, the pilot bus arrived in Brisbane for testing in early 2022.
+Following successful testing, an order for the further 59 was placed with delivers scheduled to start in late 2023 for operations in 2024.
+The 60 vehicles cost $190 million, an increase of $100 million compared to more traditionally powered vehicles.

 Depot

-A depot will be built adjacent to the South East Busway at Rochedale.

-Future routes and extensions
+A depot was built adjacent to the South East Busway at Rochedale.
+The 10-hectare site hosts stabling and maintenance facilities for the fleet.
+The design of the depot is based on sustainability.
+There are 2,300 solar panels in use.
+Rainwater harvesting and recycled water systems for vehicle washing are both used.
+Sixty 50 kW slow chargers are used during off-peak times.

+During the 2024 Brisbane City Council Elections the LNP announced their intentions to build a Metro Bus depot and charging facility on the Bill Brown Sports Reserve at a cost of $125 million.

+Extensions

-There are proposed future extensions of the network to Carindale, Chermside, Springwood and the Brisbane Airport (subject to approvals).
+There are proposed future extensions of the network to Capalaba, Carseldine, Springwood and Brisbane Airport (subject to approvals).

+In August 2024, Premier Steven Miles and Lord Mayor Adrian Schrinner announced plans to extend the network to Capalaba, Carseldine, Springwood, and Brisbane Airport in time for the 2032 Summer Olympics.
+As part of that announcement, it was confirmed that a conversion of the Doomben line to Busway for a Metro to Brisbane Airport was one of the two shortlisted routes, the other being a more direct alignment via the Airportlink tunnel with a depot on the site of the former Toombul Shopping Centre.
+The Northern Transitway as well as a new busway tunnel as part of a new Gympie Road bypass tunnel would be built north of Chermside and the existing Northern busway between RBWH and Kedron Brook bus stations would be used for a Metro extension on the northside of Brisbane.